Blogsperia/pritam.io/content/posts/2022-04-12---Schrodingers-Humour-A-Flow-Chart-for-When-To-Use-Humour,-When-Empathy-in-UX-Microcopy-and-When-To-Start-Looking-for-a-New-Job/index.md

 ---
-title: Schrodinger’s Humour | A Flow Chart for When To Use Humour, When Empathy in UX Microcopy and When To Start Looking for a New Job
+title: Schrodinger’s Humour | When To Use Humour in UX Microcopy
 date: "2022-04-12T23:46:37.121Z"
 template: "post"
 draft: false